canton7/PropertyChanged.SourceGenerator/README.md

 Contributing
 ------------

-It's great that you want to get involved!
+It's great that you want to get involved, thank you!
-Please [open a discussion](https://github.com/canton7/PropertyChanged.SourceGenerator/discussions/new) before doing any serious amount of work, so we can agree an approach before you waste any time.
+Please [open a discussion](https://github.com/canton7/PropertyChanged.SourceGenerator/discussions/new) before doing any serious amount of work, so we can agree an approach before you get started.

 Open a feature branch based on `develop` (**not** `master`), and make sure that you submit any Pull Requests to the `develop` branch.